ThatXliner/fall-syntax/README.md

 I hope you like it! ❤️.
 If you do, **please star this repo and star this theme on Atom**.
 That way, *you* can let other people find this awesome theme.
 Who doesn't want that?

+If you just want a theme that *just* looks good, I recommend [Atomic-Monokai-Pro](https://github.com/tterb/Atomic-Monokai-Pro-syntax).
+But then again, it doesn't hurt to give this a try.

 ## Installation